JasperFx/wolverine/docs/index.md

 features:
 - title: 💪 Command Execution
-  details: Wolverine has a unique approach to command processing that delivers fast performance while still providing an effective middleware strategy and mostly keeping out of your application code
+  details: A unique approach to command processing that delivers fast performance & provides an effective middleware strategy whilst keeping out of the way of your application code
 - title: 📚 Asynchronous Processing
-  details: Use Wolverine as an in memory command bus to easily leverage asynchronous and parallel processing within a single process
+  details: Use Wolverine as an in memory command bus to easily leverage asynchronous and parallel processing within a single or multiple processes
 - title: ⚡️ Messaging
-  details: Everything you need for robust messaging solutions between services including support for many popular transports, message failure policies, and persistent inbox/outbox messaging
+  details: Everything you need for a robust messaging solution between services including support for many popular transports, message failure policies, and persistent inbox/outbox messaging

 footer: MIT Licensed | Copyright © Jeremy D. Miller and contributors.
 ---